sagc-bioinformatics/workshop-sysadmin/README.md

+Setting up VMs for use in a training workshop is achieved by:

+ 1. Create a "template VM" containing the workshop software and data
+ 2. Image the template VM
+ 3. Instantiate a "test VM" from the image
+   1. Set up test user
+   2. Test workshop content
+ 5. Instantiate multiple workshop VMs from the image
+   1. Setup workshop users

-# Template VM Setup
+# Create Template VM

+Create a vanilla Ubuntu VM in the cloud (e.g. AWS, GCP, etc).
-SSH to the VM and grab this git repository:
+SSH into it and clone this repository:

 ```bash
 ssh -J hpc.sahmri.com 34.116.110.196